tidyverts/tsibble/cran-comments.md

+Fixed the "Non-file package-anchored link(s) in documentation object" warning, and resubmitted to CRAN.

 ## Release summary

 This is a patch release.
 It fixed a unit test failed on CRAN osx platforms that use the `US/Eastern` time zone.